alexgravx/alexgravx/README.md

 - 👋 Hi, I’m @alexgravx
 - 👀 I’m interested in computer science
-- 🌱 I’m currently learning Python and C#
+- 🌱 I’m currently learning Python and Java
 - 📫 How to reach me: here

 <!---